bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 The Current Customer API allows your application to identify logged in customers.
 This identification is useful when you need to show customer-specific information.

-## Customer API
+## Customers API

-There are two Customer API endpoints available:
+There are two Customers API endpoints available:
 * V3 Customers API
 * V2 Customers API